Skip to main content

 • Submit an application to the Office of Sustainability.

-Building operators and tune-up specialists work together to completely and accurately fill out a Tune-Up Workbook.
+Building operators and tune-up specialists work together to accurately complete a Tune-Up Workbook.
 Then, building operators must submit the workbook to the Office of Sustainability before the compliance deadline.
 You should plan to repeat this process and submit a Tune-Up Workbook to the City every five years.

 Top